Learning Outcomes

 Ahmed instructs his solicitor, Priya, to draft a new will leaving his entire estate to his niece, Yasmin.
 Priya drafts the will but negligently fails to ensure it is correctly witnessed before Ahmed dies suddenly.
 The will is invalid, and Ahmed's estate passes under the intestacy rules to his distant relatives, leaving Yasmin with nothing.
 Can Yasmin sue Priya?

-Answer: Yes, Yasmin can likely sue Priya in negligence.
+Yes, Yasmin can likely sue Priya in negligence.
 Following White v Jones, Priya assumed a responsibility towards Ahmed to prepare the will correctly, and this duty extends to the intended beneficiary, Yasmin.
 It was foreseeable that Priya's negligence would cause Yasmin pure economic loss.
 It would be fair, just, and reasonable to impose a duty to provide Yasmin with a remedy.
+Her recoverable loss is the value of the legacy she would have taken, subject to proving that Priya’s negligence was the but-for cause of invalid execution.

 Economic Loss from Negligent References